pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Cause

 `convention server` ([ClusterPodConvention](reference/cluster-pod-convention.md)) is configured with wrong certificates.
-The `convention-controller` cannot figure out the *CA Bundle* to perform the request to the *server*.
+The `convention-controller` cannot figure out the CA Bundle to perform the request to the server.

 ### Solution

 Ensure that the `convention server` ([ClusterPodConvention](reference/cluster-pod-convention.md)) is configured with the correct certificates.
-To do so, verify the value of annotation `conventions.carto.run/inject-ca-from` which must be set to the used *Certificate*.
+To do so, verify the value of annotation `conventions.carto.run/inject-ca-from` which must be set to the used Certificate.

 > **Important** Do not set annotation `conventions.carto.run/inject-ca-from` if no certificate is used.